exasol/glue-connector/doc/developers_guide/developers_guide.md

 ### Creating an Assembly Jar

-By running `mvn verify` or `mvn package` create an connector artifact.
+By running `mvn verify` or `mvn package` create a connector artifact.
 For example, `target/exasol-glue-connector-1.0.0-assembly.jar`.

 ### Uploading the Artifact to S3 Bucket